Teaching English & Community Support in Zanzibar

 Safety

-At our Zanzibar base, safety is paramount in every aspect of our operations.
-On land, we prioritize sun protection and hydration, especially during outdoor activities.
+Volunteer safety is a priority.
+You’ll receive a full induction covering marine safety, health precautions, and emergency procedures.
 When engaging with local communities, we strictly follow child protection policies and emphasize respect for local customs.
+Our accommodation has 24/7 security, and all staff are trained in first aid, and emergency support is available if needed.
 Transportation safety extends to our bicycle program, with predetermined safe routes and provided safety gear.
+In other words, you’ll be in good hands!

 Pricing